karanpratapsingh/HyperTrade/README.md

 - **Telegram Support**: On the move?
 Use [Telegram](#telegram) bot to receive real-time notifications and much more.

-- **Ready to deploy**: Comes with [Infrastruce as Code](https://dev.to/karanpratapsingh/introduction-to-infrastructure-as-code-with-terraform-4f29) which is ready to deploy to [Digital Ocean](https://www.digitalocean.com/).
+- **Ready to deploy**: Comes with [Infrastructure as Code](https://dev.to/karanpratapsingh/introduction-to-infrastructure-as-code-with-terraform-4f29) which is ready to deploy to [Digital Ocean](https://www.digitalocean.com/).

 - **Easy to upgrade**: Modify the system easily to your needs.